+In this post, we want to explain the negative eigenvalues error in Abaqus.
 In the Q&A part, we discussed this message briefly:

-How to solve negative eigenvalue error?
+How to solve a negative eigenvalue error?

 As mentioned, the basic reason for this warning message is stability.
 Generally, Abaqus warns such messages for the non-positive definiteness of the system matrix.
 Mathematically, the appearance of a negative eigenvalue means that the system matrix is not positive definite.